 Aetna considers breast tomosynthesis imaging experimental and investigational because of insufficient evidence of its effectiveness.

 A mammogram is an x-ray of the breast.
 A screening mammography is one of several tools that are used for early detection of breast cancer in asymptomatic women.
 Other screening tools include the clinical breast examination and breast self-examination.
-Diagnostic mammography is used to diagnose breast cancer in women who have signs or symptoms of breast disease.
+Diagnostic mammography is used to diagnose breast cancer in women who have signs or symptoms of breast disease, or who has a history of breast cancer.

 Screening mammography aims to reduce morbidity and mortality from breast cancer by early detection and treatment of occult malignancies.
 There is extensive evidence from a variety of well-conducted, randomized controlled studies that annual or biennial mammography is effective in reducing breast cancer mortality by 30 % in women aged 50 to 69 years.
 Data on women under age 50 are less clear.
 Results from the Canadian National Breast Screening Study (CNBSS) suggest that the contribution of mammography over good physical examinations to breast cancer mortality reduction may be less than has been assumed.
 This observation re-emphasizes a truism of screening -- that it is not necessary to detect cancers as early as possible to obtain a benefit -- it is only necessary to detect them early enough.
 What is early enough in any individual case is uncertain because there are insufficient outcomes data.
 This has made it difficult for professional societies to develop specific mammography screening recommendations for high-risk women.